-School prospectuses are available in the Careers library, on Moodle (see how to access Moodle below) or from individual schools.
+School prospectuses are available in the Careers Library, or on the internet from individual school websites.
 Students should research carefully the full range of courses available and visit schools they are considering.
-Some sixth forms prefer early applications i.e. before Christmas.
+Some sixth forms prefer early applications – i.e. before Christmas.
 Students need to check this to avoid disappointment.

 Local colleges offer a wide variety of vocational qualifications and general education courses.
-College prospectuses are available in the Careers library and some are available on Moodle.
+College prospectuses are available in the Careers Library and on the internet from college websites.
 Interested students are encouraged to visit colleges on open days.
-Some college courses are very competitive and require early application i.e. before Christmas.
+Some college courses are very competitive and require early application, i.e.careers before Christmas.